ccbogel/QualCoder/README.md

 QualCoder projects are stored in a Sqlite database.
 Text files can be typed in manually or loaded from txt, odt, docx, epub and  pdf files.
 Images, video and audio can also be imported for coding.
 Codes can be assigned to text, images and a/v selections and grouped into categories in hierarchical fashion.
 Various types of reports can be produced including visual coding graphs, coder comparisons and coding frequencies.

-This project has been tested under Ubuntu, Linux Mint 18 and Windows 10, partly tested on Lubuntu 16.
-It has not been throughly tested on Mac OS.
+This project has been tested under Ubuntu 19.04, Linux Mint 18.04 Lubuntu 18.04.
+It has not been throughly tested on Windows 10 and Mac OS.
 Instructions and other information are available here: https://qualcoder.wordpress.com/ and on the Github Wiki.

 ## INSTALLATION